DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 The first four lines are simply importing packages we'll need to form the api. <br>
 First we assign a FastAPI instance to a variable called `app`, we've also set the `root_path="/prod"` to ensure all defined endpoints are within this URL.

 The next step is key, we declare a function called `read_root` (although the name isn't important).
-The function simply returns "Hello World" as a dicionary.
+The function simply returns "Hello World" as a dictionary.
 Importantly we decorate that function with `@app.get("/simple")`, all that does is ensure that users must add `/simple` to their URL to return the output of the `read_root` function.

 Now we can click through to [![GitHub Repo](https://img.shields.io/badge/Simple_API-Link-orange)][simple-api-link], we should see the following: